Class Credit Options

 - testing out or otherwise demonstrating mastery of the course content

-- pursuit of one or more educational options (e.g., distance learning, educational travel, independent study, an internship, after school/ tutorial program, community service or engagement project, or extracurricular activities).
+- pursuit of one or more educational options (e.g., distance learning, educational travel, independent study, an internship, after school/ tutorial program, or extracurricular activities).

 A student requests (written or verbal) to take a course and/or earn a credit via the credit flexibility option.
 The school counselor and/or a teacher and the student then develop a credit flexibility plan.